talon/viro/README.md

      viro fn [new name] [edit name] [cp name new] [rm name]

 DESCRIPTION
-     viro allows you to swiftly manage environment variables and create shell functions/executables by providing a thin wrapper around existing shell utilities.
+     viro allows you to swiftly manage environment variables and create shell functions by providing a thin wrapper around existing shell utilities.

 EXAMPLES